OpenSuSE Man Pages

 reading.
 As first argument it takes a pointer to a sd_journal pointer,

-which on success will contain a journal context object.
+which, on success, will contain a journal context object.
 The second

 argument is a flags field, which may consist of the following flags